itsbrex/descript-youtube/README.md

 -  `Video`: Extract YouTube videos in mp4 format
 -  `Audio`: Extract and download audio-only
 -  `Transcripts/Subtitles`: Get hold of both English or foreign language subtitles in .vtt format (With timestamps or without timestamps)
--  `Thumbnails`: Download thumbnails to grace your collection, in webp format
+-  `Thumbnails`: Download thumbnails as jpg images using custom API route to bypass CORS restrictions

 ---